Ayine-nongre/Access-key-manager/README.md

 # Access Key Manager
-This repo contains an access key manager for a multitenant school management software, this project was built with NodeJS, express, mongodb and minimalistic ejs.
+This repo contains an access key manager for a multitenant school management software, this project was built with NodeJS, express, mongodb.
 ## Documentation
 Click on [docs](https://micro-accessmanager.onrender.com/api-docs/) for api documentation using swagger ui